A Systematic Review on Foundation Models for Electrocardiogram Analysis: Initial Strides and Expansive Horizons: ECG-FM building pipeline

-\paragraph{\textit{3.2.1\quad Pre-training Paradigm.}} Pre-training represents a crucial first stage in developing ECG-FMs, as it equips the models with the knowledge necessary to adapt swiftly to various downstream tasks and contexts.
-The diverse modality of pre-training data, encompassing ECG signals, plots, and text-signal/plot pairs, allows for a wide spectrum of pre-training mechanisms in building and deploying ECG-FMs.
-In this survey, we introduce a new perspective that focuses on learning objectives during pre-training, categorizing existing methods for ECG-FMs into contrastive-based, reconstruction-based, generative-based, and hybrid techniques.
+Pre-training represents a crucial first stage in developing ECG-FMs, as it equips the models with the knowledge necessary to adapt swiftly to various downstream tasks and contexts.
+The diverse modality of pre-training data, encompassing ECG signals, ECG plots, and text-signal/plot pairs, allows for a wide spectrum of pre-training mechanisms in building and deploying ECG-FMs.
+Notably, ECG plots here refer to visual views of ECG data, where raw signals are treated as 2d images.
+It is a trick widely used in ECG pre-processing, as it enables the application of advanced vision models to leverage the spatial-temporal structure of ECG data.
+In this survey, we introduce a new perspective that focuses on learning objectives during pre-training, categorizing existing methods for ECG-FMs into contrastive-based, reconstruction-based, predictive-based, and hybrid techniques.